 - Would you like to learn more?
 Get access to valuable insights and proven best practices in our Sellics Academy.

-Adjust Bids by Placement — How does it work?
+Adjust Amazon Bids by Placement (New Feature)

 Another new way to get into the nitty-gritty of Amazon PPC and use it to implement your strategies is the new ‘Adjust bids by placement‘ feature.

 Amazon adds, removes, and shifts SP placements quite frequently.
-As for now, Amazon divides the placement into the following categories.
+As for now, Amazon divides the placement into the following categories:

 - Top of Search: Sponsored products ads at the top row on the first page of search results.